knaidoo29/mistree/README.md

 ## Documentation

 In depth documentation and tutorials are provided [here](https://knaidoo29.github.io/mistreedoc/).
+In addition these tutorials are supplied as ipython notebooks (located in the ``tutorial/notebooks`` folder) which can be downloaded and edited.

 ## Support